alwaysthecritic/Mars/README.md

     - The string of robot commands are mapped into a list of functions each of which takes a Robot and returns a new Robot.
 Given a start Robot, running all the command functions on it delivers the end Robot.
     - The abstract Robot class records a specific position and direction of a Robot.
 HappyRobot and LostRobot case classes extend Robot (algebraic data types) which allows the lost case to be neatly handled by the command functions by simply returning the lost robot as is.
     - It would be purer to make the scent map immutable and pass it through the pipe, but that might be over the top.
 I might try it.
+    - Interestingly, if Configuration.missions is typed as a Seq (instead of a List) it can be somewhat lazy, and the configuration may not be fully parsed until we actually come to output the final results to file, when the laziness collapses.
+This wrecks the exception handling for configuration parsing however, because they get thrown later, outside the try/catch block.
 - Unit tests using ScalaTest, mostly built via TDD, resulting in easy-to test code with good separation of concerns and encapsulation.
 - Build driven with sbt.